 Our Analysis and Test Results

-Rocky Mountain has only recently launched their electric mountain bikes and the Instinct Powerplay Alloy 50 is the least expensive full suspension model they offer.
-This is a good looking bike with very cleanly integrated battery and motor that nearly hides its e-bikeness.
+Rocky Mountain has only recently launched its electric mountain bikes and the 2019 Instinct Powerplay Alloy 50 is the least expensive full-suspension model they offer.
+This is a good looking bike with a very cleanly integrated battery and motor that nearly hides its e-bikeness.
 It has moderate modern trail bike geometry and plush rear suspension that quietly smooths obstacles in the trail.
 The drive system is robust and provides a good distance range, but testers were pretty unimpressed with the all-in-one control/display unit.
-A couple of questionable component specs are also a serious detriment to its downhill performance and make it less confidence inspiring than we feel it should be.
+A couple of questionable component specs are also a serious detriment to its downhill performance and make it less confidence-inspiring than we feel it should be.

 The iWoc TRIO remote control on the Instinct Powerplay is definitely a little disappointing.
 With a name like that we expected a little more from this all-in-one unit.
 Sure, the controls work, they're relatively simple and have decent ergonomics.
 We can't really complain about their functionality.
 The attempt at making the controls an all-in-one unit with a light up display could have been better executed in our opinion.
 Rocky Mountain integrated small colored LED lights behind the control buttons that indicate the support level and battery life.
 This sounds good in theory but is less than impressive in practice.